Table of Contents

 Armageddon Cross-Connects require special Linux kernel features.
 If you purchased your machine from Candela, then these features will already be included.
 Otherwise, you should make sure you have installed the kernel patches or a pre-compiled kernel from Candela.

 The Armageddon traffic generator can generate UDP packets with various IP and UDP header fields.
+It also generates TCP packets, however this is NOT stateful TCP, so it acts a lot like UDP in that it will not back-off, and does not use any real TCP protocol features.
 More importantly, it can generate packets at line speed on 10/100/1000 Mbps and Multi-Gigabit Ethernet networks.
 Armageddon can also measure latency with 1 microsecond precision, and the sending and receiving ports can be on the same machine.

 Bulk changes to Armageddon Endpoints can be performed easily by selecting one or more endpoints and clicking the Batch Modify button.
 Selected values from the drop-down menus will be applied to all selected endpoints.
 Endpoint values marked 'NA' will remain unchanged.